 The forecast becomes the roadmap for running the business.
 Like a map that shows how to get from point A to B, a financial forecast will reveal which business decisions to make to reach the desired goals.
 It’s used to manage the business, and is the centerpiece of your advisory relationship.
-If the roadmap produces less than desired results, it can be adjusted—but only when it’s determined that it’s the roadmap (the forecast), and not the driver (the business operation itself), that’s led you off course.
+By meeting with your client monthly, you help them make business decisions and course corrections to the plan––studying their actual results compared to the forecast.

-As you read these, remember, it’s not up to you to come up with all the answers.
+As you read these, remember, it’s not up to you to come up with all the answers to these sections.
 Your job as an advisor is simply to direct the conversation and ask the right questions.
 Having a clear agenda and talking points helps a lot.
-We’ve developed a resource guide for a planning meeting.
-There’s a link to download it at the end of this list.
+We’ve developed a resource guide for a planning meeting, which you can download here.

 Problem worth solving and business solution

 The problem.
 This first part about the market problem is crucial.
 For a business to stay relevant, which means truly servicing its customers, it must solve for an actual market problem.

 The solution.
 The business solution your client defines from the market problem will eventually translate to what the business will sell, which will feed the sales, or revenue forecast.

 It adds up to motivation.
 In addition to being foundational, these items are your own window into what truly motivates the business owner.
 How they talk about the market problem and their solution will reveal to you their passion and their goals—crucial for helping them succeed.